 Contact Our Roofing Professionals Right Now For Your Roofing Requirements In Tauranga, Bay of Plenty

 There are many reasons why you might want to replace your roof.
 It could be because of a leak or you simply want to change the way it looks.
 There is a lot to consider when it comes to re-roofing and the Roofers Tauranga team will help provide you with a cost estimate.
-Usually you can go from a heavy-weight roof (think clay tiles) to a light-weight roof (like iron), the other way round will need us to look at your existing structure etc. For a basic budget option a 0.4 gauge long run iron or pressed tin roof will be most cost effective at approximately $55 per m2 (with 130-140 square metres being the average house).
+Usually you can go from a heavy-weight roof (think clay tiles) to a light-weight roof (like iron), this is one of our specialities.
+For a basic budget option a 0.4 gauge long run iron or pressed tin roof will be most cost effective at approximately $55 per m2 (with 130-140 square metres being the average house).
 Call us and we can take a look for you, sometimes, depending on deterioration, we could look at a water blast and a repaint.

 Meet Our Team of Experienced Roofers